 - The same is true of non-government pensions.
 They won’t affect your Social Security since you will have paid Social Security taxes as well.
 However, when you receive pension payments they affect your gross income.
-As of 2017, the rule is that individuals with an adjusted gross income between $25,000 and $34,000 per year may have to pay taxes on up to 50% of their Social Security benefits, more than $34,000 and up to 85% of benefits may be taxable.
+As of 2022, the rule is that individuals with an adjusted gross income between $25,000 and $34,000 per year may have to pay taxes on up to 50% of their Social Security benefits, more than $34,000 and up to 85% of benefits may be taxable.

 The benefit of looking at your long-term earnings and what you can expect to take in each year is that it can help you make strategic decisions now about investments and withdrawals from a retirement account.
 It can even impact your decision about when to retire.

 Sometimes, actions you take in the short-term can have long-term benefits.
 That’s true with taxes as well.